 - Posted by: Nick Edwards

-- Category: Articles, Product Recall
+- Categories: Articles, Product Recall

 As an update to our article on 15th April, we have now included the USDA FSIS product recalls.
 This shows the most dramatic change, with no recalls between 8th February and 10th April 2020.
 This is very unusual.
 A similar pattern is not seen in the US FDA, UK, EU RASFF and Australian recall numbers.
 See below for the data and some possible reasons for increased or decreased recall numbers during the pandemic.